 In 2009, the Strathclyde Pension Fund Committee agreed to establish a New Opportunities Portfolio with a broad remit to invest in assets for which there was an attractive investment case but to which the current structure did not provide access.
 The strategy is reviewed every 3 years.
 It was re-branded as the Direct Impact Portfolio (DIP) in 2021.
 DIP's primary objective is identical to the overall SPF investment objective.
 DIP has a secondary objective of adding value through investments with a positive local, economic or ESG (environmental, social, governance) impact.
 DIP is supporting technology and solutions crucial for the transition to a low carbon UK economy.
-To date the DIP portfolio has committed over £500m to renewable energy infrastructure investments which include specialist onshore and offshore wind funds, UK solar funds and generalist renewables and community power funds.
+To date the DIP portfolio has committed a total of £571m to a total of 15 separate renewable energy infrastructure investments which include specialist onshore and offshore wind funds, UK solar funds and generalist renewables and community power funds.
 Many of these investments have a 25-year fund life.
-DIP also invests in cleantech private equity.
+DIP also invests in cleantech private equity and more generalist infrastructure funds which include some renewables assets.

 Investment managers across the Fund's other portfolios are also increasingly identifying positive investment opportunities in areas related to a global energy and carbon transition.